 While grocers often favour micro-fulfilment centres that are co-located with their stores, retailers with premises in fewer locations often use dark warehouses.

 A dark warehouse is a fully-automated warehouse that operates without the need for people to perform manual tasks.
-The operation will continue to run even with the lights off, and they are quick and efficient, providing less chance for error.
+Operations in these warehouses continue to run even with the lights off, and they are quick and efficient, providing less chance for error.
 Robotic solutions are typically key to success, including the deployment of automated guided vehicles, self-driving forklifts, remotely operated forklifts, automated storage and retrieval systems and autonomous mobile robots.
-For more information about warehouse automation and AI, take a look at our recent eBook, Using automated intelligence to improve the customer experience.
+For more information about warehouse automation and AI, take a look at our recent e-book – Using automated intelligence to improve the customer experience.

-Warehouse drones are aerial robotics platforms with high spec obstacle and collision avoidance systems, vision sensors, and robust on-board processing power.
-They can safely operate without GPS signals and use their cameras to capture data inside, and sometimes outside of the warehouse, but do not physically move anything or complete order picking.
+Warehouse drones are also being used as new last mile delivery technology.
+These are aerial robotics platforms with high spec obstacle and collision avoidance systems, vision sensors, and robust on-board processing power.
+They can safely operate without GPS signals and use their cameras to capture data inside, and sometimes outside the warehouse, but do not physically move anything or complete order picking.
 Instead they are typically used to perform inventory management tasks such as stock taking, audits and to find items.

+Arguably the most talked about last mile delivery technology is the use of delivery drones.
 According to the research firm MarketsAndMarkets, the drone package delivery market is projected to grow from USD 528 million in 2020 to USD 39,013 million by 2030.
-Fuelled by the growing demand for fast delivery and lower carbon emissions, key market players are racing to find cost effective ways to use drones to continue to speed up delivery times, with Amazon at the forefront.
+Fuelled by the growing demand for fast delivery and lower carbon emissions, key market players are racing to find cost-effective ways to use drones to continue to speed up delivery times, with Amazon at the forefront.